In the previous post, we added functions to Hatsugen.

 We will also introduce a product type that combines no other types, called "unit" and denoted with .
 There is just 1 value of this type, also often called "unit", and it is written .

 Because the unit type has only one value, it may not seem very useful.
-However, it can be useful when you want to return "nothing" from a function.
+However, it can be useful when we want to return "nothing" from a function.

 For instance, in most programming languages, functions can perform side effects.
 Side effects are anything the function does other than return a value, like modify files or access the Internet.